NextechSystems/selectapidocspub/source_r4/includes/_documentReference.md

 | _id | Must be if the form `documenttype-id` i.e: GET /DocumentReference?_id=history-5  | Yes | 16.8

 #### Supported Document Types
-The supported types are history, emn and labs. history and labs share identifiers so history-5 and lab-5 will refer to the same document.
+The supported types are history and EMN.

 #### Example: Get the history document with ID 7741
 <pre class="center-column">